 As a first step, we add the assessment criteria to the Use description:

 To assess the BMI value we will use the evaluation archetype body_mass_index_assessment.
-To define the output, start by dragging Archetype instatiation into the Output domain and dropping it just below the body_mass_index archetype.
+To define the output, start by dragging Archetype instantiation into the Output domain and dropping it just below the body_mass_index archetype.

 Drag the Element instantiation into the archetype, click on Element (1) and select BMI classification (2).

 Next, we create the first assessment rule: BMI <16,00 = severe thinness.
-We enter the Rule tab, click on Add new rule and name it BMI severe underweight.
+We enter the Rule tab, click on Add new rule, and name it BMI severely underweight.

 Drag the Attribute Comparison condition type to the Rule conditions area